Analysis & Visualization

 Part 1: Data Discovery

 Before plotting, discover what data is available in the registry.
+This step is essential - column names come from your Josh exports, not from joshpy.

 Full Summary